Wedding Photography // What You Are Paying For

 Beautiful Wedding Pictures

-First, and formost, you are paying for beautiful pictures.
+First, and foremost, you are paying for beautiful pictures.
 That is the primary purpose of any good photographer.
 You want to be photographed, and your day remembered, as beautifully as is possible.
 So, gorgeous pictures are, most likely, on the top of your list.
 But wedding photography is a service as much as it is an art form.
 What else are you paying for?
 The disparity in pricing between photographers couldn’t be more dramatic, nowadays, especially in Cleveland.

 More Than Pretty Pictures